-Patio Cover, Pergolas, and Arbors FAQ
+Patio Covers, Pergolas, and Arbors FAQ

-If you’re looking for answers to some of the most common Patio Cover, Pergolas, and Arbors FAQ (frequently asked questions), you’re in the right spot.
+If you’re a homeowner looking for answers to some of the most common Patio Cover, Pergolas, and Arbors FAQ (frequently asked questions), you’re in the right spot.
 We hope you’ll find what you need here.

 Mike’s Evergreen has been a family owned and operated landscape business serving Fresno and Clovis since 1987, and we’ve answered quite a few questions in that time.
 So if you don’t find the answer to your specific question here, we invite you to contact us directly.